 Decisions regarding school operations are based on information provided by the National Weather Service, in consultation with the Virginia Department of Public Works and the Arlington County Department of Environmental Services, as well as federal and local public safety and transportation officials.
 APS staff also consult with neighboring school systems and consider the operating status of federal and local government offices.

 In addition, APS transportation staff members drive normal bus routes in the early morning hours to check roads in neighborhoods and around schools to obtain firsthand information on current conditions of the roads, bus stops, sidewalks and parking lots.
 The safety of our students, staff and visitors is at the forefront of every decision.
-Once this information is gathered, staff brief the Superintendent, who makes the final decision in consultation with the APS Executive Leadership Team based on the information available at the time.
+Once this information is gathered, staff brief the Superintendent, who makes the final decision in consultation with the APS Cabinet and Executive Leadership Team based on the information available at the time.

 When are the decisions announced?

 APS makes every effort to make decisions regarding operating status in the evening by 6 p.m., understanding that parents need time to plan.
 If the forecast is uncertain and still developing, APS waits to get the latest forecast and assess actual road conditions in the morning.
 Morning decisions to close schools or have a delayed opening are announced by 5:00 a.m.

 Decisions about early dismissal are normally announced by 11:30 a.m.
 Once a decision is made, staff notifies local media and updates all APS communications channels.
 Email and text messages are also sent to APS School Talk subscribers.